Graph product structure for non-minor-closed classes: Shortcut Systems and -Planar Graphs

 Theorems~\ref{ShortcutProduct} and \ref{GenusProduct}(b) imply a product structure theorem for $(g,k)$-planar graphs.
-The obtained bounds are improved by the following result, which is proved using exactly the same approach used in the proof of \cref{kPlanarProduct} (applying \cref{GenusProduct}(b) instead of \cref{PlanarProduct}(b)).
+The resulting bounds are improved by the following theorem, which is proved using exactly the same approach used in the proof of \cref{kPlanarProduct} (applying \cref{GenusProduct}(b) instead of \cref{PlanarProduct}(b)).
 We omit repeating the details.